Sizewell C nuclear power plant construction to cost £38bn as investors sign deal

 The final deal clinches the investment needed to deliver the long-awaited nuclear plant since it was first earmarked for development in 2010.

-It also confirms the cost of Sizewell C’s construction, which was forecast to be about £20 billion by developer EDF five years ago.
+It also confirms the cost of Sizewell C’s construction, which is nearly double a previous forecast of about £20 billion by developer EDF five years ago.

-DESNZ said the cost is about 20% cheaper than the development of the Hinkley Point C nuclear power station in Somerset.
+DESNZ said the cost is about 20% cheaper than the development of the Hinkley Point C nuclear power station in Somerset – which is under construction and projected to open in 2031.

 Sizewell C will power the equivalent of six million homes and create some 10,000 jobs once it is operational, which is expected to be in the 2030s.